Xavier Pintat

 Xavier Pintat (born 15 March 1954 in Bordeaux, Gironde) is a member of the Senate of France, representing the Gironde department.
 He is a member of the Union for a Popular Movement.
-He is the son of Jean-François Pintat, politician.
+He is the son of Jean-François Pintat, a politician.

 Biography

 Engineer at the CEA by profession, Pintat was elected senator of the Gironde on 27 September 1998 and reelected in September 2008.

 Former terms

 Member of the Gironde from 1993 to 1997.

 Member of the French parliamentary delegation of the Parliamentary Assembly of the Council of Europe.